Execution Flow

 TaskService inserts a Task row with status created:

-For payroll, TaskUnit records are created atomically in a Prisma $transaction.
+TaskUnit records are created atomically in a Prisma $transaction.

 4. Queue Dispatch